 The intention is to have a valve located outside of the building that will allow the system to be turned off in an emergency.
 The valve can be above ground or below ground in a valve box.

-The simplest installation on an above-ground plastic pipe starts at $70 for parts and labour.
-If the pipe is copper you can expect around $200.
+The simplest installation on an above-ground plastic pipe starts at $90 for parts and labor.
+If the pipe is copper you should contact a plumber.

 If your system is automatic and is operated by a computer you are in compliance with this regulation.